SarvarKh/ofn-wiki/Home.md

 *  Farmers can set their own prices, tell their own stories and choose who they trade with.
 *  Ethical and diverse food enterprises rebuild local economies by supporting these farmers and eaters to distribute food.

-The system is premised on transparency of supply chain information and provides the integrated benefits of e-commerce, information sharing, and collaborative networking.
+The system is premised on transparency of supply chain information - giving farmers and eaters real choices in food value chains.

 This is the first project of the not-for-profit Open Food Web Foundation, which has been set up to accumulate and protect a commons of open source knowledge, code, applications and platforms to support the proliferation of fair and sustainable food systems.